UM-Flint FEMA Approved

-The plan development process followed by the University is outlined in FEMA's publication and related documents Building a Disaster Resistant University.
+The specific hazard mitigation plan development process followed by the University is outlined in FEMA's publication and related documents Building a Disaster Resistant University.
 The University was assisted with the process by Green Oak Solutions, L.L.C. of Brighton, MI.
-During the plan development process the University reached out internal and external stakeholders.
+During the plan development process the University reached out to internal and external stakeholders.
 Students, faculty, staff, administrators as well as local public agencies such as local Law Enforcement, Fire Departments, City of Flint Planning Departments, emergency management, and Development Authorities.
-This allowed the University to work with these groups to determine specific concerns and perspectives on priority hazards and vulnerabilities as well as identify the shared priorities for mitigation, and where mitigation funding isn't available to the University it may be available to other public agencies that have a stake in our on going efforts to maximize student safety, and ensure continuing operations.
+This allowed the University to work with these groups to determine specific concerns and perspectives on priority hazards and vulnerabilities.